gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 ## Magic Squares and Magic Hexagons

 You probably know about magic squares.
 A magic square is a square grid of numbers in which every row, every column, and both main diagonals add up to the same total, known as the magic constant.
-We also usually require the numbers to be consecutive - typically from $1$ to $n^2$.
-Otherwise, we could just put the same number into every cell, which is a very boring way to fill a square.
+We also usually require the numbers to be consecutive - typically from $1$ to $n^2$ - and call it a _normal_ magic square.
+Otherwise, we could simply put the same number into every cell, which would be a very boring way to fill a square.

 <object
   type="image/svg+xml"